lhwdev/llang/book.md

 ## Cst vs Ast vs Fir

 **Cst**: lexical representation of code, mostly as-is.
 Note that tokens that may be used to determine the structure but that are no longer needed only exists in raw cst tree.
+Can easily represent error tree.

 **Ast**: more abstract, lexical representation of code.
 Some type-safety (inside tooling code) is achieved here.
-In Cst, we used opaque type of `Token`, `CstModifiers`, etc. Now it provides
+Note that, in Cst we used opaque types of `Token`, `CstModifiers`, etc. which were flexible enough to represent errors.
+Ast cannot represent errors by default, unless supported.

+**Fir**: semantically fully-resolved tree.
+Contains 'invisible' elements such as inferred type or colors.
+Fir cannot represent error tree.

 ## Tokens and Tokenizer